 Recirculating Vertical Flow Wetland

-The system boundaries for the RVFW analysis are presented in Figure 1-4.
+Figure 1-4 presents the system boundaries for the RVFW analysis.
 For the RVFW, pre-treatment steps include fine screening and grit removal, followed by slant plant clarification and equalization.
-These pre-treatment steps are necessary to ensure consistent inflow and reduce suspended solid concentration, minimizing the potential for clogging of the media bed.
+These pre-treatment steps ensure consistent inflow and reduce suspended solid concentration, minimizing the potential for clogging of the media bed.
 After RVFW treatment, disinfection is required, which varies between the mixed wastewater and graywater systems.
-For the mixed wastewater, ozone treatment is first required followed by UV disinfection and then chlorination to establish a residual.
+For the mixed wastewater, ozone treatment is followed by UV disinfection and chlorination to establish a residual.
 Ozone treatment is not required for the graywater systems.
-More detail on the RVFW processes is provided in Section 2.4.
+Section 2.4 provides more detail on the RVFW processes.

 Figure 1-4.
 System boundaries for recirculating vertical flow wetland analysis.